 2 ½ cups fruit preserves or best-quality jam (The fruit should be used to make the jam, not just the fruit’s juice)

-To make the pasta frolla: Stir together the flour, salt and sugar and form the mixture into a well.
-With a pastry cutter cut the butter into the flour until the mixture is the consistency of peas.
-Make another well of the new mixture and add the eggs yolks.
-Knead the mixture only until it is combined into a homogenous dough.
+To make the pasta frolla: Stir together the flour, salt and sugar and lemon zest and form the mixture into a well.
+With a pastry cutter cut the butter into the flour mixture until the mixture is the consistency of peas.
+Make another well with this mixture and add the eggs yolks and knead the mixture only until it is combined into a homogenous dough.
 Divide the dough into two balls; with 2/3 of the dough for one ball and the remaining 1/3 for the other.
 Flatten each into a round disk, and cover each with plastic wrap.
 Refrigerate for 2 hours before rolling out.

 To assemble the crostata: Roll out the bigger disk of dough between two sheets of wax paper until it’s ¼-inch thick.
-Place into a 9-inch tart mold and refrigerate while you roll out the second disk of dough, also rolling it out in between two sheets of wax paper until it is ¼-inch thick.
+Place into a 9-inch tart mold and refrigerate.
+Roll out the second disk of dough, also between two sheets of wax paper, until it is ¼-inch thick.
 Using a fluted pastry ring, cut the dough into strips that are ½-inch in thickness.
-Remove the pastry dough that is in the tart mold from the refrigerator and spread the fruit preserves/jam out evenly on top of the pastry dough.
+Remove the pastry dough-filled tart mold from the refrigerator and spread the fruit preserves/jam out evenly on top of the pastry dough.

-Bake at 375 F for 20-25 minutes, until the crust is a golden brown.
+Bake at 375 F for 20-25 minutes, until the crust is a golden brown and the jam begins to bubble.
 Cool and serve.
 Buon Appetito!

 Other Dessert Recipes You Might Like: